Conservation Volunteer Group

 Where Do We Work?

-Most tasks take place in the Somerset Levels, but occasionally we work in other areas within Sedgemoor and Mendip District Council boundaries.
+Most tasks take place at reserves on the Somerset Levels, but occasionally we work in the Mendip and Polden Hills.

 Who Do We Work For?